Danjoe4/danb.ro/_source/CONTENT.md

 lets you search any show for dialogue.
 I used <https://opensubtitles.org> for the dataset.
 Ideally I could make it into a vector search across *all* subtitles for every movie/show but that would require some serious hardware costing north of $10,000.
 If I aggressively clean my dataset and do some clever optimizations I could maybe do it on sane hardware.

 # on the utility of personal websites
 The internet is firmly in the era of platforms.
 Frankly, everything on this page could be replicated in my LinkedIn in a more universal, searchable format.
-The "omg you have a website" 2005 era has passed; it's accessible to not a technical feat anymore
+The "omg you have a website" 2005 era has passed; it's accessible to not a technical feat anymore.

 This site gets synced every hour from my notes app with an n8n workflow.

 ### CartoonFlux
 <cartoonflux.com>
 A full on saas MVP with payments, accounts, everything.
-It flopped but good way to get my feet wet with AI image gen. I did NOT enjoy the training process.
+Ultimately it flopped.
+It's simply outclassed by civitai.
+Still was good way to get my feet wet with AI image gen. I did NOT enjoy the training process.
 Technically boring and very hit/miss.

 ---